 Our Services

 Depending on the nature and urgency of the problem as well as the availability of appointments, students may be given a same-day appointment with a provider in the clinic or as a video visit.
-Students may also be provided with home care instructions from a nurse and offered an appointment in the following days.
+Students are guaranteed an appointment within 24 hours during the weekdays.

 We offer students comprehensive lab testing including: